damjack/bootstrap_form/README.md

-The multiple selects that the date and time helpers (`date_select`, `time_select`, `datetime_select`) generate are wrapped inside a `div.rails-bootstrap-forms-[date|time|datetime]-select` tag.
-This is because Bootstrap automatically styles our controls as `block`s.
+The multiple selects that the date and time helpers (`date_select`, `time_select`, `datetime_select`) generate are wrapped inside a `div.rails-bemo-forms-[date|time|datetime]-select` tag.
+This is because Bemo automatically styles our controls as `block`s.
 This wrapper fixes this defining these selects as `inline-block` and a width of `auto`.

 ### Submit Buttons